Mekuuuuu/cmsc126-long-exam-2/README.md

 ### 🏠 Home Screen (Dashboard)
 After logging in, users are directed to the **Dashboard**, which provides an overview of their financial activity.
+Note: The Categories and Budget key sections were removed in the latest update, but the screenshots still show them due to time constraints.
+We apologize for not being able to update the screenshots before submission.

 ![Alt Text](readmeResources/4.png)